Prayer Topic #2:

 ~ Agnes Repplier

 Faithful Father, in Your eternal wisdom, You have ordained a time of rest for all creation.
 You take pleasure in our recreation, for You richly give us all that we need for enjoyment.
 This summer, we declare that parents will take advantage of the opportunity to get away with their children and reconnect.
-For most of the year, we are focused on our daily tasks, but it is time that we focus on replenishing ourselves.
+As we come out of the pandemic, let us now find creative, safe ways to replenish ourselves.
 Therefore, we commit to getting out and enjoying ourselves with our families.
 We will not entertain guilt or anxiety about taking time off work.
 We will enjoy the time that we have earned and fully immerse ourselves in travel, discovery, and fellowship.
 Our children will get to know us on a deeper level and we will create fond memories together for them to pass down from generation to generation.
 We declare that as we travel on vacations, You will order Your angels to protect us wherever we go.
 We confess that the Holy Spirit will guide us as we make our plans, and we will receive supernatural favor on travel expenses and accommodations.
 We will have fun!

 What is your family vacation plan?
 Thank God that you already have it and get ready to enjoy and have fun.
 If you have not planned it, do so today: